Stay Safe on Social Media

 6. What is put on the internet stays on the internet

 Make sure that your kids know that whatever they put on the internet, even if deleted later, is still on the internet.
-This makes anyone think twice about whatever they think they want to post to the internet.
+This makes anyone think twice about whatever they think they want to post on the internet.

-Let us know what you think about this list.
-If you have another way of keeping your children safe, let us know.
-Together we can make the internet a child friendly zone!
+Let us know what you think about this list and if you have another way of keeping your children safe.
+Together, we can make the Internet a child-friendly zone!

 #kidsafeinternet